codingsoo/social-engineering-defense/README.md

 ### Data

-We used email data, but input can be any text-data.
+We use email data, but input can be any text-data.
 You can crawl email data in [crawl_mails folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/crawl_mails).

 ### Sentence Processing